Section 16

 • sits on her eggs for a due time and in suitable season, with all the precaution that a chemist has.

-I assert that those actions come from a reasoning that is not different, nor founded on different principles, from human reasoning.
+Their actions come from a reasoning that is similar to human reasoning.

 Let any philosopher: